bonitasoft/bonita-doc/md/database-configuration.md

-# Database creation and settings to work with Bonita BPM
+# Database creation and settings to work with Bonita

 ## Database usage

-Bonita BPM uses an RDBMS (Relational DataBase Management System) for the following purposes:
+Bonita uses an RDBMS (Relational DataBase Management System) for the following purposes:
- - One database schema is required by Bonita BPM Engine to store information about deployed process definitions, process configurations, history of process execution, users, as well as Bonita BPM Platform configuration information.
+ - One database schema is required by Bonita Engine to store information about deployed process definitions, process configurations, history of process execution, users, as well as Bonita Platform configuration information.
 - We recommend that you configure a different database schema if your project uses [business data](define-and-deploy-the-bdm.md).

-Bonita BPM supports MySQL, PostgreSQL, SQL Server, and Oracle RDBMSs.
+Bonita supports MySQL, PostgreSQL, SQL Server, and Oracle RDBMSs.
 You can find the list of RDBMSs versions supported on the [supported database list](hardware-and-software-requirements.md) page.

 ## Default H2 database

-Bonita BPM Studio, the WildFly bundle, the Tomcat bundle, and the deploy bundle come by default with an embedded H2 RDBMS.
+Bonita Studio, the WildFly bundle, the Tomcat bundle, and the deploy bundle come by default with an embedded H2 RDBMS.
 The database is automatically created at first startup, and can be used for all purposes described earlier.

 However, H2 is only suitable for testing purposes.
 When building a production environment, you must switch to another RDBMS.